fastnum

 Decimals

-fastnum provides a several decimal numbers suitable for financial calculations that require significant integral and fractional digits with no round-off errors.
+fastnum provides a signed and unsigned decimal numbers suitable for financial calculations that require significant integral and fractional digits with no round-off errors.

 Thus, fixed-point numbers are trivially copyable and do not require any dynamic allocation.
 This allows you to get additional performance gains by eliminating not only dynamic allocation, like such, but also will get rid of one indirect addressing, which improves cache-friendliness and reduces the CPU load.